-In parts 1 and 2, we looked at how to brief an agency and work with them.
+In parts 1 and 2, we looked at how to brief a professional digital agency and how work with them.
 We are now skipping ahead to after you have approved the designs and development brief to the testing phase.
 This is a key phase and one that can often derail a project.

 For an additional cost, your agency can write these for you or even conduct third party testing for you.